elishacloud/dxwrapper/README.md

  - Proxy for [DxWnd](https://sourceforge.net/projects/dxwnd/)
  - Convert Direct3D8 (d3d8.dll) to Direct3D9 (d3d9.dll) using [d3d8to9](https://github.com/crosire/d3d8to9)
  - Allows tweaking some Microsoft DirectSound function calls using [DSoundCtrl](http://www.bockholdt.com/dsc/)
+ - Can load custom libraries with the file extension .asi into game processes using code from [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader)
  - Hot patch memory support (update game memory at run time, can be used to remove CD/DVD checks or resolve graphics or other glitches)
  - Set single CPU affinity (some games have issues with multi-core CPUs)
  - Disable display scaling on high DPI setting